Rumpunzel/rpg-thingy/characters/traits.md

 A conjecture about your character that might or might not be true.
 Neither your character nor you know if it true or not and you are aching to undergo a quest to confront yourself and find out what is true.

-A Fire that is a conjecture is often _possibly_ true and the character's journey will consist of them proving that they were right to believe so from the start or learn the hard way that they were mistaken.
+A Pyre that is a conjecture is often _possibly_ true and the character's journey will consist of them proving that they were right to believe so from the start or learn the hard way that they were mistaken.

-The central questions such a Fire poses are:
+The central questions such a Pyre poses are:
 - Is this true about the character?
 - Is this who they are?
 - Is this where they belong?